 David Salazar has been a glassblower and designer for over 40 years.
 He began in 1972 at Lundberg Studios in Davenport, California.
-With a background in scientific glassblowing, and using new techniques to decorate glass, he eventually became their chief designer.
+Using new techniques to decorate glass, he eventually became their chief designer.
 Some of his pieces during this period were exhibited at the Corning Museum of Glass.

 It was during this time that he became associated with Larry Selman, one of the foremost paperweight dealers in the world.
 David’s work has been featured in many of Selman’s catalogues, as well as books for the paperweight collector.
 David also exhibited pieces at the Tiffany Exhibit for the Museum of Art in Chicago.